Message from our Program Manager

 What Does Home Visiting Services Accomplish?

 Being a parent is a very important and many times a very difficult job.
 We want families to have the support they need to reach their goals and build a bright future for their children.
-Our home visiting services are planned instructions and consulting that is proven to be effective in helping families.
-Our home visitors, called Resource Moms, are highly trained and qualified to deliver the needed one-on-one education and support.
+Our home visiting services are planned instructions and consulting that are proven to be effective in helping families.
+Our home visitors, called Resource Moms/Dads, are highly trained and qualified to deliver the needed one-on-one education and support.

 - Offer encouragement and support Conduct activities that promote better child-parent interaction